What is Osteopathic Medicine?

 Second, both osteopathic medicine and chiropractic are “operator dependent.”
-This means that, like surgery, they both depend on the skill of the person carrying out the procedure.
+This means that, like surgery, they both depend on the person carrying out the procedure.
 This makes a precise comparison between the two even more difficult because some osteopathic physicians are more skilled than some chiropractors, and vice versa.
-In many ways, the ability of the practitioner is much more important than the training he or she has received
+In a sense, the ability of the practitioner is much more important than the training he or she has received.

 Historically, chiropractic has maintained its distinction and separateness from conventional medicine.
 Osteopathic medicine, by contrast, has evolved to incorporate conventional medicine into its practice.
-Accordingly, chiropractic medical education does not focus on conventional medical and surgical techniques to the extent that osteopathic schools do, and chiropractors are not considered fully licensed physicians like their M.D. and D.O. counterparts.
+Accordingly, chiropractic physicians are not educated in modern medical and surgical techniques to the extent that osteopathic physicians are, and are not considered fully licensed physicians like their M.D. and D.O. counterparts.

 These philosophical and historical differences aside, there are some notable differences in the focus of chiropractic and osteopathic manipulation.
-Although there are many exeptions to this generalization, chiropractic physicians tend to focus on the bones of spine with thrusting or “popping and cracking” maneuvers intended to improve the function of the nervous system.
-In contrast, osteopathic physicians tend to focus on all areas of the body, frequently involving treatment of muscle, soft tissue, etc. Osteopathic techniques are also performed with the goal of improving the function of the body’s circulatory, lymphatic and other organ systems, in addition to the nervous system.
-Also, osteopathic manipulation is seen by many to encompass a more diverse group techniques than chiropractic.
+Chiropractic physicians tend to focus on the bones of spine with thrusting or “popping and cracking” maneuvers intended to improve the function of the nervous system.
+In contrast, osteopathic manipulation can be used on any area of the body, frequently involving treatment of muscle, soft tissue, etc. Osteopathic medicine also encompasses a more diverse group techniques than chiropractic.